meteor/meteor/content/ui-ux.md

 After reading this guide, you'll know:

-1. How to build reusable client side components in any templating language
+1. How to build reusable client side components in any user interface framework
 2. How to build a styleguide to allow you to visually test such reusable components
 3. Patterns for building front end components in a performant way in Meteor
-4. How to design responsively across device sizes, accessibly for different users, and universally across languages.
+4. How to build user interfaces in a maintainable and extensible way
 5. How to build components that can cope with a variety of different data sources
 6. How to use animation to keep users informed of changes

 <h2 id="components">UI components</h2>

 Regardless of the rendering library that you are using, there are some patterns in how you build your User Interface (UI) that will help make your app's code easier to understand, test, and maintain.
-These patterns, much like general patterns of modularity, revolve around making the interfaces of your UI elements very clear, and avoiding using techniques that bypass these known interfaces.
+These patterns, much like general patterns of modularity, revolve around making the interfaces to your UI elements very clear, and avoiding using techniques that bypass these known interfaces.

 In this article, we'll refer to the elements in your user interface as "components".
 Although in some systems, you may refer to them as "templates", it can be a good idea to think of them as something more modular like a component which has an API, rather than a template which is usually seen in a looser way.